nlfiedler/zorigami/README.md

 ```

 For more verbose debugging output, use `RUST_LOG=debug` in the command above.
-For extremely verbose logging, use `RUST_LOG=trace` which will dump volumes of
+For extremely verbose logging, use `RUST_LOG=trace` which will dump large
-output.
+volumes of output.

 ### Updating the GraphQL PPX schema